John Overall (bishop): Final years

 Two years later, Overall was translated to the See of Norwich as bishop.
 In the diary of senior Herald of the College of Arms, William Camden (1551–1623), the relevant entry stated:

 John Overall died in 1619.
 The event failed to generate much notice from the royal court.
 William Camden’s diary entry only stated:

 While the cause of death of Overall was not recorded, it is known he died in his cathedral.
-There is also no record of the burial site of Overall's wife, Anne, although their union was apparently childless.
+There is also no record of the burial site of Overall's wife, Anne.

 Legacy

 Overall is buried in the south choir aisle of Norwich Cathedral, and there is a monument to him in the presbytery of the cathedral in the second bay on the south side of the high altar.
 The memorial to Bishop Overall, with a coloured bust looking out from a niche above, bears the inscription "Vir undequaque doctissimus, et omni encomio major."
 The monument was placed there by his friend and former secretary, John Cosin, after his own elevation as bishop to the See of Durham.
 Cosin's later teaching of the Church of England on the Eucharist used the language of John Overall: "Corpus Christi sumitur a nobis sacramentaliter, spiritualiter, et realiter, sed non corporaliter."
 Cosin remembered his mentor as his "dear Lord and Master."

 The monument in Norwich Cathedral ("with a little painted portrait and vulture-like dove of peace")was erected by Cosin many years after Overall's death.
 The portrait bust is copied directly from or comes from the same source as the portraits in the National Portrait Gallery that were done by Wenceslaus Hollar in 1657 from an unknown original.
 Several English cathedral libraries contain copies of various editions of Bishop John Overall's Convocation Book (1606 and 1610) and unpublished works by him are also housed in these collections, such as the undated Latin manuscript in the Cambridge library De statu questionum quinq' inter Remonstrantes et Contra-Remonstrantes Controversarum.